Over 100 Majors, Minors, and Academic Programs

 One Acts & Film Festival

 Fine arts are a core part of the Milligan liberal arts tradition.
-The festival is kicked off annually with a campus-wide picnic.
 Student-directed one act plays and films are shown each evening.

 This tradition goes back to the old Pardee Hall, when the “Pardee Rowdies” would create a fun and cooling diversion for students on hot spring days.
 Now the waterslide appears near Buffalo Creek for various events throughout the year.